Kebbi State: History of Zuru

-Zuru emirate is divided into five administrative chiefdom: Dabai, Danko, Fakai, Sakaba, and Wasagu.
+Zuru emirate is divided into five administrative chiefdoms: Dabai, Danko, Fakai, Sakaba, and Wasagu.
 The third class chief, who is also member of the Zuru town in Dabai chiefdom, where the emirate headquarters is located, heads each of the towns.
 Zuru Emirate is located in the southern part of Kebbi state Nigeria, occupying an area of about 9000sq km.
 It is bordered by Gummi in Zamfara state in the North.
 To the south is Niger state, this borderline extends also arbitrarily on land to the west, to a point where it ends a few kilometers to the west of large tributary of the Dan Zari River, a northwest ward protrusion of Yauri Emirate of Kebbi.

-In fact, going by history, Zuru people being multi-ethic are grouped into categories.
+In fact, going by history, Zuru people being multi-ethnic are grouped into categories.
 The first category is of those that claim long term settlement and the second category is of the much more recent settlers, who in fact regard themselves – and are also regarded by the others as recent immigrants or even as temporary strangers.

-In the first category are the Achifawa, Kambari, Dukkawa Fakkawa,'Dankawa, Worawa, Katsinawa and Lelna (Dakarkari' such as sindawa').It is characteristic to find that some of them lay claim to have originated from the Hausas.
+In the first category are the Achifawa, Kambari, Dukkawa Fakkawa,'Dankawa, Worawa, Katsinawa and Lelna (Dakarkari' such as sindawa').

+It is characteristic to find that some of them lay claim to have originated from the Hausas.
 Zuru as was said, is a result of upheaval, resulting from events such as Kanta's breakaway from Songhai and Nupe-Kororofa control.
 Moreover, the Katsinawa, who in fact see themselves as immigrants from the old state of Katsina, which had made political in road Zuru region, especially from the 16th century A.D. onward, and had enabled them to settle and to area's indigenous population.

-Subdivisions
+Geography

 Kebbi state was created out of the former Sokoto state on 17 August 1991.
 The state has a total population of 3,137,989 people as projected from the 1991 census, within 21 local government areas.

 The state has Sudan and Sahel-savannah.
 The southern part is generally rocky with the Niger River traversing the state from Benin to Ngaski LGA.
 The northern part of the state is sandy with the Rima River passing through Argungu to Bagudo LGA, where it empties into the Niger.
 Agriculture is the main occupation of the people, especially in the rural areas.
 Crops produced are mainly grains.
 Animal rearing and fishing are also common.
 Christianity and Islam are the dominant religions of the people.
 There are 225 political wards, 3,000 settlements and 1,036 hard to reach settlements in the 21 local government areas in the state.